-She sits on the GVSU Social Media Advocacy Council and GVSU Alumni Board of Directors, serves as faculty adviser for GVSU PRSSA and GrandPR, is a member of the Michigan Nonprofit Administration, board member for West Michigan Public Relations Society of America, member of Public Relations Society of America, founding member of GVSU Alumni Steering Committee for the School of Public, Nonprofit and Health Administration, Michigan State Board of Foster Care, Blandford Nature Center Marketing Committee, and proudly serves at the will of Alex Beaton on the Board of Advisers for The Awesome Mitten
+She sits on the GVSU Social Media Advocacy Council and GVSU Alumni Board of Directors, serves as faculty adviser for GVSU PRSSA and GrandPR, is a member of the Michigan Nonprofit Administration, board member for West Michigan Public Relations Society of America, member of Public Relations Society of America, board member for American Marketing Association of West Michigan, advisory board member of Social Media Association of Michigan, founding member of GVSU Alumni Steering Committee for the School of Public, Nonprofit and Health Administration, Michigan State Board of Foster Care, Blandford Nature Center Marketing Committee, and proudly serves at the will of Alex Beaton on the Board of Advisers for The Awesome Mitten